algolia/kubernetes-hands-on/18-stateful-sets/README.md

           storage: 1Gi
 ```

 As you can see the manifest is very close to the one of a deployment.
-Apply the manigest [01-statefulset.yml](01-statefulset.yml).
+Apply the manifest [01-statefulset.yml](01-statefulset.yml).

 Look at the pods generated, see how they are generated.
 Connect to one of the pods: